 - some air conditioners (single-phase, non-ducted)

-There are two label styles: the 6-star label and the ‘super efficiency’ 10-star label for appliances rated at 7 or higher.
+There are 2 label styles: the 6-star label and the ‘super efficiency’ 10-star label for appliances rated at 7 or higher.

 The energy consumption figure shows an estimate of how much energy the appliance uses each year.

 See the Energy Rating website for more information on the label.

 In addition to the Energy Rating Label, dishwashers and clothes washing machines must also display a Water Rating Label to indicate comparative water efficiency.

 A voluntary scheme exists for rating the energy-efficiency of swimming pool and spa pumps.
 See Voluntary Energy Rating Labelling Program for Pool Pumps.